OUR CASES IN THE PRESS

 Weil & Chardon represents Anthony Gay, whose two decades in solitary confinement drove him insane, causing him to engage in horrific acts of self-mutilation.
 Learn about Anthony’s story in the Chicago Tribune, listen to Ali and Anthony talk about the case on National Public Radio’s Here & Now, and read a copy of Anthony’s complaint.

 Weil & Chardon represents a putative class of residents of the Cook County Juvenile Temporary Detention Center who were placed on lockdown to facilitate Fox Television’s filming of Empire in the institution.
-Read stories about the lawsuit in the Chicago Tribune, People, and the Washington Post.
+Read stories about the lawsuit in the Chicago Tribune, People, the Hollywood Reporter, and the Washington Post.

 Weil & Chardon and Uptown People’s Law Center sue on behalf of woman who committed suicide in jail after being placed in long-term solitary confinement instead of being treated for her mental illness.
 Read coverage about the lawsuit here.